a hand holding a guitar

 Carbon Capture, Utilization & Storage (CCUS) ITC

 The CCUS ITC is directed at equipment used to capture, transport or store CO2 in an eligible project (dual use heat and/or power equipment may also qualify).
 The amount of the ITC depends on the particular activity undertaken and the year in which the expenditure is incurred and the property is acquired.
+NRCan has recently posted a CCUS ITC Technical Guidance Document, which addresses a number of technical issues as to which properties qualify and under what circumstances.

 The expenditures that qualify are largely those incurred prior to the “first day of commercial operations” of the taxpayer’s CCUS project to capture, transport or use CO2.
 Qualifying expenditures incurred after that date (“refurbishment”) are limited to 10% of the project’s total qualifying expenditures.
 Expenditures on “preliminary CCUS work activity” are ineligible.
+Unique among the clean economy ITC provisions, if a property used in a CCUS project (or a person with a direct or indirect interest in such a property) is a “tax shelter investment”, CCUS ITCs are denied on the entire project, not merely the particular property in question.

 Eligibility Periods

-The period during which expenditures may qualify varies amongst the different “green” ITCs.
+The period during which expenditures may qualify varies amongst the different clean economy ITCs.
 For some of them, a phase-out period exists where only a reduced ITC is offered.
 In most cases the taxpayer cannot claim an ITC for an expenditure on ITC-eligible property until that property is actually “available for use”, i.e., installed and capable of operating.

 Partnerships

 While partnerships are commonly used in clean energy projects, the government is clearly concerned with inappropriate results occurring in cases involving them.
 As such, the government has created a number of anti-avoidance rules to police ITCs claimed by taxpayers through partnerships that will require very careful consideration and planning by those considering using them.
-In particular, these rules deal with how ITCs on expenditures incurred by a partnership are allocated amongst its partners.
-The statement made in the 2024 federal budget with respect to the Clean Electricity ITC that “where a property is eligible for both the Clean Electricity and Clean Technology investment tax credits, partners could claim their reasonable share of either credit for which they qualified (but could not claim both credits in respect of the same property)” is particularly interesting, as it appears to represent a departure from one of the ITC partnership allocation rules included in Bill C-59.
-Further clarity on this point will be provided by eventual draft legislation.
+In particular, these rules deal with how ITCs on expenditures incurred by a partnership are allocated amongst its partners and the extent to which ITCs may be allocated to partners whose exposure is (or is deemed to be) limited.

 Labour Requirements